How to Give a Great Presentation: Timeless Advice from a Legendary Adman, 1981

 “Read the Roman-Raphaelson book on writing.
 Read it three times,” David Ogilvy famously commanded in the first of his 10 uncompromising tips on writing.
-Indeed, more than thirty years after its original publication in 1981, Writing That Works: How to Communicate Effectively In Business (UK; public library) by former Ogilvy & Mather CEO Kenneth Roman and legendary adman Joel Raphaelson offers some timelessly practical tips on the art, science, and psychology of successful communication, in business and beyond.
+Indeed, more than thirty years after its original publication in 1981, Writing That Works: How to Communicate Effectively In Business (public library) by former Ogilvy & Mather CEO Kenneth Roman and legendary adman Joel Raphaelson offers some timelessly practical tips on the art, science, and psychology of successful communication, in business and beyond.
 Because even if you’ve happily bid the corporate world adieu and figured out a way to avoid work by doing what you love, there are certain skills and techniques you’ll find yourself resorting to again and again in order to communicate your ideas with impact, whatever your discipline.

 Take, for instance, the art of a great presentation.
 Roman and Raphaelson offer a concise, precise plan:

 Organizing a presentation is a combination of clear thinking (the pyramid principle, for example) and clear communications (points that follow here).

 The setting is most likely a conference room.
 It’s a business environment.
 Everything you say, everything you show, every device you use, must move you toward your objectives in a businesslike fashion.

 - Keep things simple — keep them on target